adambard/learnxinyminutes-docs/solidity.html.markdown

 ![Solidity-in-remix](images/solidity/remix-testnet.png)

-For now, please continue to use the `Javascript VM` unless instructed otherwise.
+For now, please continue to use the `JavaScript VM` unless instructed otherwise.
 When you deploy to a testnet, metamask will pop up to ask you to "confirm" the transaction.
 Hit yes, and after a delay, you'll get the same contract interface at the bottom of your screen.

 ```solidity